 9. Around Steam%cane will be reduced upto 0.5 to 1% due to decrease in pan vapour demand.
 (Reduced the massecuite % cane will decreased upto 3 to 2 units in raw sugar process when compare to white sugar process)

-Some limitation in Raw sugar production when compare to Plantation white sugar produced
+Some limitation in Raw sugar production when compared to Plantation white sugar produced

-a) Appearance of white sugar is good when compared raw sugar.
+a) The Appearance of white sugar is good when compared raw sugar.

-b) Robust and stabilized process in Indian conditions and giving good results even at large variation in cane quality.
+b) Robust and stabilized process in Indian conditions and giving good results even at large variations in cane quality.

-c) All massecuite viscosity are low in white sugar process when compare to raw sugar process.
+c) All massecuite viscosity is low in white sugar process when compare to the raw sugar process.

 d) Lower self-life due to higher impurities and moisture in sugar when compare to white sugar.